Paul Rosini

 Carl Rosini was born Johan Rosen on January 14th, 1885, in Lodz, Poland.
 When he was about 15 years old, Johan legally changed his name to John Rose.
 Soon afterward, he adopted the stage name of Carl Rosine, which he further modified into Carl Rosini.

-Carl performed magic that relied primarily on apparatus rather than sleight of hand.
-His repertoire included such effects as producing bouquets of flowers in his hands, Vanishing his walking cane, and reproducing it from his trousers, Vanishing doves in a breakaway box, and then catching them in the net, and manipulation of cards and Billiard balls.
+Carl performed magic that relied on apparatus than sleight of hand.
+His repertoire included such effects as producing bouquets of flowers in his hands, Vanishing his walking cane, and reproducing it from his trousers, Vanishing doves in a breakaway box, then catching them in the net, and manipulation of cards and Billiard balls.

-Carl also presented several standard magic tricks in his unique style.
+Carl presented several standard magic tricks in his unique style.
 Magic tricks such as the Cut and Restored Turban, the Egg Bag magic trick, the Dove Pan (Carl was the first magician to present this magic trick in the United States), Where Do The Ducks Go?, the Chinese Linking Rings, and the now well-known Thumb Tie magic trick.
-These magic tricks rounded out Carl's stage act.
+These magic tricks rounded out Carl’s stage act.

-Though he presented some smaller magic tricks, Carl was fundamentally an illusionist.
+Though he presented some smaller magic tricks, Carl was an illusionist.
 He performed several large stage illusions such as the Sword Box, the Costume Trunk, Asrah & The Headless Woman.

 One of Carl Rosini’s most popular stage effects was called Changing a Swede into a Dane.
 Carl would instruct a female assistant to crawl into a small, oblong cage placed on a thin platform.
 The curtains on the front of the crate closed, a shot from a pistol fired; the curtains opened, and the Swedish girl had changed into the Rosini’s dog, a Great Dane named King.